plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 \section*{Background}

 Understanding complicated networks of biomolecular entities and interactions is essential to solving contemporary problems in modern biology, especially in computational domains such as systems biology \cite{hanahan2011hallmarks}.
-Networks of bio-molecular interactions are represented as graph models referred to as \emph{pathways}.
+Networks of bio-molecular interactions are represented as graph models referred to as *pathways*.
 Pathways are curated subsets of a theoretical graph of all known biomolecular entities and events that occur on the cellular level, and a given pathway usually represents a particular biological process, such as mitosis, that is relevant within a given research context.

 Pathways are modeled as labeled graphs of entities, relationships, and meta-data.
 For example, Figure \ref{fig:kvik} shows a typical representation of a pathway as a human curated node-link diagram, where nodes are biological entities and edges represent interactions between them.
 An entity is a component of a pathway such as a gene, a gene produce (such as a protein), a complex of proteins, a small biomolecule, or even another pathway.
 Edges between vertices in this graph can be directed or undirected, can involve multiple entities in one relationship, and can represent a wide range of biological relationships.
-Meta-data can include external information such as experimental data, as well as the \emph{provenance} of the information related to a particular entity or relationship.
+Meta-data can include external information such as experimental data, as well as the *provenance* of the information related to a particular entity or relationship.
 Provenance is typically a list of records, such as publications, that reflects the collective history of research related to a given entity or relationship.
-Provenance is essential to the field of bioinformatics, as the ``ground truth'' related to any given entity is not immutable, and can be derived from a potentially large and evolving history of research.
+Provenance is essential to the field of bioinformatics, as the "ground truth" related to any given entity is not immutable, and can be derived from a potentially large and evolving history of research.

 \begin{figure}[htb]
   \centering